-Burgos Cathedral is located in the city of Burgos, in the region of Castilla Leon.
-The building that we see today stands on site of the original building and was buit in 1221 on the orders of King Ferdinand III (the Holy) and Bishop Mauricio.
+Burgos Cathedral is located, obviously, in the city of Burgos, in the region of Castilla Leon in central Spain.
+The building that we see today stands on site of the original building and was built in 1221 on the orders of King Ferdinand III (the Holy) and Bishop Mauricio.

 The building, which dominates the whole town, was designed by Master Enrique, who also built the Gothic cathedral in León.
 The Puerta Real or Santa María portal in the main façade is from the 18th Century.
-Most of its figures are missing.
 Above it is a beautiful rose window.
 The main façade also has two further doors, and these have bas-reliefs by Juan Poves (1653).

 We estimate you will need to 2 hours to visit the Cathedral.
-This will give you enough time to admire the cathedral from outside and also from inside.
+This will give you enough time to admire the cathedral from the outside and also from the inside.

 One of the things the Cathedral of Burgos is most known for is that under the vaulted dome is the tomb of El Cid Campeador and his wife Doña Jimena.
 At the foot of the high altar are the tombs of the Infante Don Juan, one of Alfonso X’s sons, and other members of the royal family.